 -Swim 300 yards continuously

 -Tread water for 2 minutes using only the legs

 -Complete a timed event within 1 minute 40 seconds.
-Starting in the water, swim 20 yeards, surface dive to a depth of 7 feet to retrive a 10-pound object, return to the surface and swim 20 yards on the back to return to the starting point, exit the water withou using a ladder or steps
+Starting in the water, swim 20 yards, surface dive to a depth of 7 feet to retrieve a 10-pound object, return to the surface and swim 20 yards on the back to return to the starting point, exit the water without using a ladder or steps.

 eLearning: 7 hours